-Wastewater must be adequately treated before disinfection for any disinfectant to be effective.
-Ozone, an unstable gas (O3) produced by dissociating oxygen (O2) molecules with an energy source, is used for this purpose.
-Wastewater treatment plants generate ozone onsite by applying a high voltage (6 to 20 kilovolts) across a dielectric discharge gap containing oxygen-bearing gas.
-Due to its instability, ozone quickly decomposes to oxygen.
-It is a powerful oxidant and virucide, with disinfection mechanisms including:
+Ozone disinfection plays a crucial role in ensuring that wastewater is properly treated before any disinfectant can be truly effective.
+In this process, ozone disinfection relies on ozone — an unstable gas (O₃) generated by splitting oxygen (O₂) molecules using an energy source.
+Wastewater treatment plants produce ozone onsite by applying a high voltage (6 to 20 kilovolts) across a dielectric discharge gap containing oxygen-bearing gas.
+Because of its instability, ozone rapidly decomposes back to oxygen, yet it remains a powerful oxidant and virucide, with disinfection mechanisms that include:

 Direct oxidation/destruction of the cell wall with leakage of cellular constituents outside of the cell.